10 Discontinued Arby’s Items We Aren’t Getting Back

 There are currently only four sliders available at Arby’s: the Buffalo chicken slider, the chicken slider, the roast beef slider with jalapenos, and the roast beef slider.

 Some Arby’s customers have grown irritated over the years by the disappearance of so many sliders.
-As one consumer noted on Reddit: “I miss the pizza and corned beef sliders, those things were fantastic, the brand does have a number of other worthwhile menu items that may be chosen in the stead of the Pizza Slider.
+As one Reddit user mentioned, “I miss the pizza and corned beef sliders; those things were fantastic.
+The brand offers several other menu items that are worth considering as alternatives to the Pizza Slider.”

 It is a good consolation dish, but you just have to stick with the [Reuben] for the time being.